 Patience is a Virtue

-Before assuming someone is ignoring you or are not responding as fast as you believe they should, consider the following:
+Before assuming someone is ignoring you or is not responding as fast as you believe, they should consider the following:

-- Was there anything spammy in your email (big attachments, lots of formatting, no subject field) that may have caused it to be misidentified as junk mail?
-This happens all the time with all the spyware, adware and spam filtering going on.
+• Was there anything spammy in your email (big attachments, lots of formatting, no subject field) that may have caused it to be misidentified as junk mail?
+This happens constantly, especially with all the spyware, adware, and spam filtering.
 Maybe your email inadvertently landed in the recipient’s Junk or Trash folder.
-Especially if they use free email services like Yahoo.
+You can count on this if they use free email services like HotMail and Yahoo.
 I always have issues getting emails front and center in Yahoo.

-- Keep in mind that folks have other responsibilities and may be away from the computer or unable to respond within moments (or even hours).
+• Remember that folks have other responsibilities and may be away from their computer or cannot respond within moments (or even hours).
 Rare are those that provide instant responses because they address every single message the moment it comes through.
-If something is that important that it can’t wait, pick up your phone and give them a call.
+So if something is so important that it can’t wait, pick up your phone and give them a call.

-- If the topic is not urgent, you can follow up the next day and ask if your email was received.
-Ask politely when you can expect a response before assuming you are being ignored.
+• If the topic is not urgent, you can follow up the next day and ask if they received your email.
+Ask politely when you can expect a response before assuming you are ignored.

 There are probably times you are being ignored…